 An American swimmer who stunned the world by dethroning a champion to claim Olympic gold in the 200m backstroke.

-Tyler Clary's moment in the sun was a masterpiece of perfect timing.
-For years, he operated in the long shadow of teammates like Michael Phelps and Ryan Lochte, a consistent medalist at world championships but often just off the ultimate podium.
-A meticulous technician, Clary was known for his grueling training regimen and analytical approach to the sport.
-It all converged at the 2012 London Olympics.
-In the 200-meter backstroke final, facing the defending champion and world record holder, Clary executed a flawless race, powering off the final turn to touch the wall first and break the Olympic record.
-That gold medal was the pinnacle of a career filled with hardware—16 medals in major international meets—proving that persistence and precision could overcome any perceived hierarchy in the pool.
+Tyler Clary won the 200-meter backstroke gold at the 2012 London Olympics, breaking the Olympic record.
+For years he operated in the shadow of teammates like Michael Phelps and Ryan Lochte, a consistent medalist at world championships but often off the ultimate podium.
+A meticulous technician, he followed a grueling training regimen and analytical approach.
+In the final, facing the defending champion and world record holder, he executed a flawless race, powering off the final turn to touch first.
+That gold medal capped a career with 16 medals in major international meets, proving persistence and precision could overcome any hierarchy.

 1981–1996